underground-software/ILKD_course_materials/index.md

 ### Course Description

 Linux is the most widely used operating system in the world.
-It powers the world's top supercomputers, every android phone, and the servers that host the internet's most popular websites.
+It powers the world's top supercomputers, every Android phone, and the servers that host the internet's most popular websites.
 At the core of Linux is a software component called the kernel.
 It performs critical roles including managing communication with